zhenxiang-shawn/Cubik65536/README.md

 ### 📫 Contact Me

 If you want to contact me, the most efficient way is to send emails to me.
-I will check my inbox every 4 to 5 hours, so you should get my response pretty quickly unless the mail system moves your message to the junk box, which I will only check once a day.
+I will check my inbox every 4 to 5 hours, so you should get my response pretty quickly unless the mail system moves your message to the junk box, which I usually will clear directly after a quick check every week (so it's possible that I can't even see your email before it got deleted).

 Send the messages to `me@` address is better because the `cubik65536@` address is also receiving a lot of notifications, so there's a bigger chance that I miss your message.